WilliamMcRoberts/Web3TrustFundUI.BlazorServer/README.md

 # Web3TrustFundUI

-A .Net6 Blazor Server UI for Web3TrustFund using Syncfusion components
+A .Net6 Blazor Server UI for Web3TrustFund using Syncfusion components and Twitter APIv2

 Logs Users In With Metamask: